trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/customizing-data-visibility-in-child-table.md

 # Data Visibility in Child Tables

-In ERPNext, there is a feature called the editable grid.
+In SOMA, there is a feature called the editable grid.
 This allows the user to add values in the child table without opening a dialog box/form for each row.

 This is how the Quotation Item table renders value when the Editable Grid is enabled.
 It will have a maximum of four columns in the table.